+Tim is an interfaith minister and storyteller based in Nottingham.
 He was a British Award for Storytelling Excellence winner in 2012 and has performed everywhere from majestic Teutonic castle at Alden Biesen in Belgium, to the muddy Shropshire fields of The Festival at the Edge, via sophisticated theatres of Soho and The Barbican.

 “Words that are applied glibly to other performers – such as brave, experimental and innovative – apply truly to Tim Ralphs.
 An imagination and talent such as Ralphs, spotlights storytelling as a thoroughly modern performance art form.”
 Nell Phoenix, Story Nights Torriano

 Katherine is a folk singer, food grower and community organiser based in Stroud.